 Mix together the ham, broccoli and mushrooms with the pasta and cheese sauce.
 Top with the breadcrumbs and bake until golden brown on top.

-People were lining up quickly to get a taste of today’s lunch!
+People were lining up quickly to get a taste of this amazing ham and broccoli mac n’ cheese!
 And many came back for seconds, which is always a good sign.
 The breadcrumbs really made this dish different from other basic mac n’ cheeses; you get a crunch from the topping while the inside is still creamy.
-I did omit the pine nuts since we do have some nut allergies but feel free to add those in!
 For more variations, try different cheeses such as fontina and mozzarella or Asiago and Monterey Jack.
 Creamy, but not too heavy with the added vegetables, comforting, and overall delicious!